neerajnishad5/dashboard-app/README.md

 ### 📬 Contact

-For feedback, questions, or collaboration, connect with me on [LinkedIn](https://www.linkedin.com/in/neerajnishad) or open an issue in this repository.
+For feedback, questions, or collaboration, reach out via email at [neerajnishad57@gmail.com](mailto:neerajnishad5@gmail.com) or open an issue in this repository.